ishibaki/boomerang_catcher/README.md

 <!--
 # Please cite the paper when you use this program

-Doysabas, K.C., et al. "ATeam technology for detecting early signs of viral cytopathic effect" -->
+Doysabas, K.C., et al. (2020) "ATeam technology for detecting early signs of viral cytopathic effect" J. Vet.
+Med.
+Sci. *in press*
+-->

 # How to Use